-This technique is used for tender plants that can take several weeks from sowing seed to flowering, but can’t be planted outside until frosts and cold weather have finished.
-These half-hardy annuals and half-hardy perennials include aster, begonia, geranium (pelargonium), petunia, busy lizzie, French marigold and dahlia to name but a few.
+This technique is used for tender plants that can take several weeks from sowing a seed to flowering, but can’t be planted outside until frosts and cold weather have finished.
+These half-hardy annuals and half-hardy perennials include aster, begonia, geranium (pelargonium), petunia, busy Lizzie, French marigold and dahlia to name but a few.

 Some vegetables are best grown in this way and include tomatoes, aubergines, peppers and cucumbers as well as runner beans, sweet corn, courgettes and marrows.